Raanjhanaa: Characters

-Actor Dhanush plays the character Kundan who has a deep passion for his city Banaras and Zoya.
+Dhanush Kundan who has a deep obsession with his hometown of Banaras and Zoya.
 It depicts him a young boy and a teen who turns into a sensitive adult.
 Sonam Kapoor quoted her character as, “'Zoya' is childlike and unpredictable.
 She can be cold and at the same time, objective.
 She has every quality that makes her desirable to a man."
 In an interview, Kapoor revealed that for playing the role of a school girl in the film, she drew inspiration from the character Jaya Bachchan played in the 1971 film Guddi.
 Actor Abhay Deol as Akram plays a secure yet confident university student, socialist and a budding politician.

 Filming

 After main casting announcements, filming was substantially delayed; the reason was speculated to be composer A. R. Rahman's music being denied outright by the film director.
 Filming officially began in Varanasi, India in early September 2012 and continued for 40 days in and around the city.
 As per reports, the leading duo were also seen playing the role of 17-year-old teenagers.
 In mid-September 2012, the schedule of filming was put on hold as actor Dhanush fell ill on the sets in Varanasi.
 While filming in October 2012, the actor injured his shoulder during the filming of an action sequence for his Tamil outing Maryan.
 The consequences led to the scheduled shooting of dance sequences to be postponed and were shot in Varanasi on 19 December 2012.
 On 4 November 2012, Sonam Kapoor and Abhay Deol shot the song "Tu Mun Shudi" at India Gate, Delhi, and their dialogue scenes were shot at the Indian Institute of Mass Communication campus in Delhi by early December 2012.
 Permission to shoot inside was denied to the director by the college authorities.
 So, the unit shot some scenes in Amity International School, Noida.
 To avoid footage leaks, over a hundred potential crew members were made present at the filming venue.
 Certain filming was also done in Gurgaon and Faridabad.
 The title track of the film was shot on 27 December 2012.
 The final schedule of filming began in Delhi on 7 January 2013.
 In March 2013, the film's crew shot several scenes at the Pataudi Palace in Haryana over two days.

 After the completion of writing work, Actress Sonam Kapoor required the dialogue in Devnagri, hence "Sanjay Bhardwaj" (Dev) appointed to do the said job for her.